Video audio editing

 3. Drag and drop an audio sound effect onto the timeline under the transition.

-Add text to speech voice overs to your vlogs
+Add AI text to speech voiceovers

-5. Drag and drop your voiceover onto the timeline in the space where your deleted audio was.
+5. Drag and drop your voiceover onto the timeline

 Edit your videos today with Clipchamp for free or download the Clipchamp Windows app.